LLMs Encode Their Failures: Predicting Success from Pre-Generation Activations: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have achieved remarkable performance on mathematics and programming tasks~\citep{hendrycksmath2021, cobbe_training_2021, naman_jain_livecodebench_2024}, where correctness can be objectively verified.
+Large Language Models (LLMs) have achieved remarkable performance on mathematics and programming tasks~\citep{hendrycksmath2021, cobbe_training_2021, naman_jain_livecodebench_2024}.
 Because model outputs are typically generated via stochastic decoding, performance is naturally characterized by a \emph{success rate}---the probability that a model will correctly answer a given query.
 Accurately estimating success rates is critical for model routing systems that direct queries to the model most likely to succeed~\citep{chen_frugalgpt_2024, ding_hybrid_2023}, but obtaining low-variance estimates requires multiple costly rollouts per input.
-This begs the question; Can we predict whether a model will succeed \emph{before} it generates any output?
+This invites the question: Can we predict whether a model will succeed \emph{before} it generates any output?

-In this work, we show that LLMs internally encode estimates of their own success in pre-generation activations, and that these estimates can be efficiently extracted using linear probes.
+We show that LLMs internally encode estimates of their own success in pre-generation activations, and that these estimates can be efficiently extracted using linear probes.
 Prior work has shown that models contain correctness-related signals~\citep{kadavath_language_2022, azaria_internal_2023, burns_discovering_2024}, but it remains unclear what notion of difficulty these signals represent and whether they are reliable enough for practical decision-making.

 We conduct an empirical study across mathematics (MATH, GSM8K, AIME, E2H-AMC) and coding (LiveCodeBench) domains, training linear probes on pre-generation activations to predict success under various decoding policies.
 Our investigation reveals that LLMs encode a \emph{model-specific} notion of difficulty that differs systematically from human judgments and varies with the inference-time policy.
 We demonstrate that probe-guided routing can match high-compute accuracy at 40\% cost reduction, while identifying critical failure modes where probe reliability becomes the bottleneck.